dobkeratops/compiler/README.md

 This could all be done as a fork of a C++ compiler, or as a fork of Rust.
 However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust?

-Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;
+..
+Anything here could be considered 'feature requests' for C++ or Rust.

 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.
+A C++ compiler could be 'reskinned' to fix syntactic problems?

+Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code; But its close enough to beleive it would only take very small changes to satisfy me.

 Also I value performance+productivity over compile-time safety.
 You need to write tests for other reasons, so IMO productivity for *tests* will still yield stability... there is still so much you still can't express in a typesystem or verify at compile time.

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.(I have worked mostly on platforms where vtables were unacceptable).
+The standard libraries are messy but easily replaced.
+UFCS would be a big step forward.

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.